jonathanyeh0723/profitable_app_profiles_app_store_google/README.md

 # profitable_app_profiles_app_store_google
-To find mobile app profiles that are profitable for the App Store and Google Play markets.
+To find mobile app profiles that are profitable for the **Google Play** and **App Store** markets.

 Our aim is to find mobile app profiles that are profitable for the App Store and Google Play markets.
 The job is to enable our team of developers to make data-driven decisions with respect to the kind of apps they build.

 We'll be mainly focusing with apps that are free to download and install, and our main source of revenue consists of in-app ads.
 This means that our revenue for any given app is mostly influenced by the number of users that use our app.
 Our goal for this project is to analyze data to help our developers understand what kinds of apps are likely to attract more users.

 - [Google Play Store Apps](https://www.kaggle.com/lava18/google-play-store-apps) containing data about approximately 10,000 Android apps from Google Play; the data was collected in August 2018.

+- [App Store](https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps) containing data about approximately 7,000 iOS apps from the App Store; the data was collected in July 2017.

 Web scraped data of 10k Play Store apps for analysing the Android market.